A doctor who suspects hypoparathyroidism will take a medical history and conduct a physical exam.

 - Vitamin D. High doses of vitamin D, generally in the form of calcitriol, can help your body absorb calcium and eliminate phosphorus.

 - Parathyroid hormone (Natpara).
-The Food and Drug Administration has approved this once-daily injection for treatment of low blood calcium due to hyperparathyroidism.
+The Food and Drug Administration has approved this once-daily injection for treatment of low blood calcium due to hypoparathyroidism.
 Because of the potential risk of bone cancer (osteosarcoma), at least in animal studies, this drug is available only through a restricted program to people whose calcium levels can't be controlled with calcium and vitamin D supplements and who understand the risks.

 Your doctor might recommend that you consult a dietitian, who is likely to advise a diet that's: